BC PNP Strategic Projects Category

 The Strategic Projects Category of the British Columbia Provincial Nominee Program (BC PNP) falls under the Entrepreneur Immigration Stream and functions as a Canadian immigration pathway for key staff of successful foreign corporations that have identified strategic investment opportunities in B.C. for the growth and expansion of their core businesses.

 In the process, the company can propose up to five key staff members to work and settle in the province to manage the company's operations in British Columbia.

 Minimum Requirements for Companies

-To be eligible under this category of the BC PNP Entrepreneur Immigration Stream, companies must:
+To be eligible under the BC PNP Strategic Projects category, companies must:

-- Demonstrate that the key staff members proposed are qualified senior personnel who are essential to the establishment and operation of the business in B.C.;
+- demonstrate that the proposed key employees are qualified senior employees who are essential to establishing and operating the business

-Only propose key staff members who are eligible for immigration status in Canada.
+The BC PNP requires key staff members to have, or be eligible for, immigration status in Canada.
 The BC PNP will not accept applications of key staff members who: